-I would recommend to go slowly through your boards and shelves and even have a look in your children’s rooms.
+I would recommend going slowly through your boards and shelves and even having a look in your children’s rooms.
 I bet a dime that you will find some really stunning things you can use in your upcoming shootings.

 It can nearly be everything.
-Maybe you find an interesting backdrop, and old granny cup tea set, some old family pictures, some Indian god statues, some fancy table sheet or some Russian doll.
+Maybe you find an interesting backdrop, an old granny cup tea set, some old family pictures, some Indian god statues, some fancy table sheet, or some Russian doll.

 There are plenty of thinkable items you can find somewhere around your home.
 It only depends on your taste and your very own mess at your home.
 So go find and get them.

 One good thing if you start using some personal items in your food photography will help to make your photos a very personal thing.
 You will grow a very personal style with them.
 And that’s making your food photography special in comparison with the completion (which I didn’t believe in).

 Be honest to yourself: Of course, you saw all these really nice foodie Instagram profiles with all these stunning food photographs and you wanna be like them.
 But be aware.
 You don’t want to make pictures like them.
 You maybe love their style and how the food is looking or styled.
 But you don’t want to get like them.